DamianWimberly/configure-ad/README.md

   - Username: labuser, Password: Cyberlab123!
   - Virtual Network: Select the same network used for DC-1, leave subnet as default.

-- Set Client-1 to Use DC-1 as DNS**
+- **Set Client-1 to Use DC-1 as DNS**
-  - Update Client-1’s DNS settings to use DC-1’s private IP.
+  *Update Client-1’s DNS settings to use DC-1’s private IP for proper network resolution.*

   - Azure Portal > Virtual Machines > Client-1 > Networking > DNS Servers > Set to Custom and enter DC-1’s static private IP > Save.

-- Restart Client-1
+- **Restart Client-1**
-  - This applies the new DNS settings.
+  *This applies the new DNS settings to ensure connectivity.*

   - Virtual Machines > Client-1 > Restart.

 🔷 **Ping DC-1 from Client-1**
 - Open **Command Prompt** or **PowerShell** on Client-1.